Last modified on December 18th, 2023

 Kevin has embraced change over the years, and it has truly paid off.
 “The one thing I will tell people, again and again, is to break everything.
 Look at every time-honored process you have — break it and recreate it.
 There’s usually always a better way of doing things, but people are often afraid to break stuff.
 For instance, we realized there was a better way to respond to homeowners and a better way to serve them — so we switched to AppFolio.
 We do almost everything differently, and that is what sets us apart.”

 Running a successful association management business isn’t easy, but there are many opportunities to learn from your peers.
 Take the insights shared above to heart and see how you can fine-tune your processes and differentiate your business.
-If you’d like to hear more secrets to success from these two companies, watch the full webinar recording here.
+Download our free guide below for more ways you can level up your association management company.